Update on Winter Performance of Merveille Crosses

 Merveille x Fedtschenkoniana

 Not as stellar as last winter - this winter 2 to ~ 3 foot canes had more than a bit of tip damage.
-These thin sections 6” to 1 ft plus, appeared lost, but further down appears at least one budding point survives at leaf cane node.
+These cane length sections had 6” to 1 ft plus of cold temp. damage.
+These thin (small diameter ) sections lost.
+However at called end of damage at least one budding point survives at leaf cane node.

 18” to 12 “ from crown ground all good.